 net show commit history only displays snapshots taken when you update your switch configuration.
 It does not list any snapshots taken directly with

 snapper.
-To see all the snapshots on the switch, run:
+To see all the snapshots on the switch, run the

 View Differences between Snapshots

-To see a line by line comparison of changes between two snapshots, run:
+To see a line by line comparison of changes between two snapshots, run the

 You can view the diff for a single file by specifying the name in the command:

-For a higher level view, displaying the names of changed/added/deleted files only, run:
+For a higher level view; for example, to display the names of changed, added, or deleted files only, run the

-You can remove one or more snapshots using both NCLU and snapper.
+You can remove one or more snapshots using NCLU or snapper.

 To remove a single snapshot or a range of snapshots created with NCLU, run:

 To remove a single snapshot or a range of snapshots using

 Snapshot 0 is the running configuration.
 You cannot roll back to it or delete it.
 However, you can take a snapshot of it.

 Snapshot 1 is the root file system.

 snapper utility preserves a number of snapshots and automatically deletes older snapshots after the limit is reached.
 It does this in two ways.

 snapper preserves 10 snapshots that are labeled important.
 A snapshot is labeled important if it is created when you run

 apt-get.
 To change this number, run:

 NUMBER_LIMIT_IMPORTANT an even number as two snapshots are always taken before and after an upgrade.
 This does not apply to

 NUMBER_LIMIT, described next.

 snapper also deletes unlabeled snapshots.
 By default,

 snapper preserves five snapshots.
 To change this number, run: